Bajo sexto

-Bajo sexto (Spanish: "sixth bass") is a Mexican string instrument from the guitar family with 12 strings in six double courses.
-A closely related instrument is the bajo quinto (Spanish: "fifth bass") which has 10 strings in five double courses.
+The bajo sexto (Spanish: "sixth bass") is a Mexican string instrument from the guitar family with 12 strings in six double courses.

-In playing, the left hand holds the strings against frets on a fingerboard, while the right hand plucks or strums the strings.
+It is played in a similar manner to the guitar, with the left hand changing the pitch with the frets on a fingerboard while the right hand plucks or strums the strings with or without a pick.
+Its original design was meant to accompany accordion players (and fiddlers) and thus offer a plethora of possibilities with only two musicians.
+This dynamic is a staple in regional Mexican styles, even with groups consisting of multiple instruments.
+The introduction of bass players eventually led to many players no longer using the lowest pair of strings.
+For that reason, the bajo sexto predates its close relative, the bajo quinto (Spanish: "fifth bass"), which eliminated the lowest pair of strings and only has 10 (five double courses).

 When played in older styles of music where the instrument assumes the role of a bass, the strings are usually plucked with the fingers.
 In modern chordal and melodic styles, a pick is frequently used.